oracle/weblogic-image-tool/README.md

   an existing domain, or deploy an application.
   - [Cache](site/cache.md) - The Image Tool maintains metadata on the local file system for patches and installers.
   The `cache` command can be used to manipulate the local metadata.
-  - [Argument Appendix](site/arguments.md) - Additional details for the more complex command-line arguments.

 ## Prerequisites